Overview

 Physical Changes

-By the end of the third trimester, you will likely gain between 25 to 35 pounds.
+By the end of the third trimester, you will likely gain 25 to 35 pounds.
 This is assuming you were a healthy weight before pregnancy.
-Some of the weight you gain is your baby, but most of it is your placenta, amniotic fluid, larger breasts, uterus, extra fat stores, and increased blood and fluid volume.
+Some of the weight you gain is your baby, but most is your placenta, amniotic fluid, larger breasts, uterus, extra fat stores, and increased blood and fluid volume.

 Breast Changes

 Your breasts go through many changes during pregnancy.
-By the end of the third trimester, you will have around an extra two pounds of breast tissue.
+By the end of the third trimester, you will have around two extra pounds of breast tissue.
 As you get closer to your due date, your nipples may leak colostrum.
 This yellowish fluid nourishes your baby in the first few days until your milk comes in.
 See this article for an in-depth explanation of the changes you can expect with your breasts during pregnancy.

 Stretch Marks